 If you create your company page or a personal profile, you can easily find it on the first page of Google.
 Maybe the shared content be considered as a ranking factor.

 The number of shares in a particular amount of time can also be something Google checks.

 #101.
 So Many Redirects

-More 301 redirect impacts the website’s performance and Google never refers to such websites.
+More 301 redirects impact a website’s performance, and Google never refers to such websites.

 #103.
 Over Content Optimization